Soft Optimal Stop For 99% Guarantee

 - example soft_factor: 80%

-- now start looking at the rest candidates
+- ("select") now look at the rest candidates

 - pick the first one with score > threshold_score